How To Install NodeJS On Linux

 First, run the following command to view the list of available Nodejs versions:

-To install the most recent Nodejs version, just run:
+To install/update to the most recent Nodejs version, just run:

 Alternatively, you can run the following to install any Nodejs version of your choice.